Giomu/Kramers/README.txt

 1- Open 'params.txt' and fill it with the imput values required.
 Please don't change any row and respect the indications given.
+All parameters explanations are contained in this file.

 2- Run 'Kramers.py'.
 At the end of the simulation five new txt files will be saved in the Directory used: